zouppen/aoc-2024/log.md

 Assignment: [Print Queue](https://adventofcode.com/2024/day/5)

-Okay, this time it was Haskell day.
+Okay, this time it was a Haskell day.
 Even though I could've been fast, it was morning and didn't manage to speedcode.
 It took something like 1h 13min to complete the Part 1 and about two minutes to complete the second.